 Every single one of these options are very different however if when you put them side by side and think about what's the surprise vacation that gives you the best balance of price, experience, timing, and challenges, Competitours comes out on top every time.

-At $2875 USD per person, you’re looking at $410 per day which covers unique challenges that you can’t even book if you were travelling on your own, custom-booked transportation, accommodations, and possibly flights depending on the day.
-While winning is a driving force, ultimately what drives teams to come back again and again is the camaraderie that’s built between the teams across the 7 days.
-That said, it’s not to shabby if your team is able to take the $1500 top prize.
+At $3975 USD per person, you're looking at $498 per day which covers unique challenges that you can't even book if you were travelling on your own, custom-booked transportation, accommodations, and possibly flights depending on the day.
+While winning is a driving force, ultimately what drives teams to come back again and again is the camaraderie that's built between the teams across the 10 days.
+That said, it's not too shabby if your team is able to take the $1500 top prize.

 I'm unashamed to be a just a tiny bit biased here but seriously it's a hidden gem in the market that deserves more attention but for now, I'm totally okay to keep this a secret between you and me.